account931/account931-Laravel_2024_migration/README.md

 2. Manually copy.env to server (SSH || FTP))
 4. Push smth to main branch, it will trigger job_6 in /github/workflows/ci.yml (it will copy code, run composer install, migrate, etc)
 3. Run one time job manually by a button in the GitHub Actions UI <b> github/workflows/manual-deploy-to-run-1-time-only.yml  </b>
- or run this in SSH Manually:
+ or run the content of that file in SSH manually, for example:
      <code>
 	   php artisan passport:client --personal --name=SomeName
        php artisan passport:install